-This is a feature many riders have become accustomed to over the years, Dahon have made slight amends by providing an adjustable seat post instead but this is slightly limited and possibly not best suited for people well over six foot tall.
+This is a feature many riders have become accustomed to over the years, Dahon has made slight amends by providing an adjustable seat post instead but this is slightly limited and possibly not best suited for taller riders well over six feet.

 You should always try to ensure that you are comfortable when riding a bike, so if you are extra tall, take note.

-Other key features that add to the prestige of this bike is the well refined aluminium kickstand.
+Another key feature that adds to the prestige of this bike is the well-refined aluminum kickstand.

 Despite having a relatively basic design, it works very well and I have personally had no issues with it whilst testing it out.

-To top all of this off, Dahon as standard include a full inclusive one year warranty for the Dahon Speed Uno and will also offer riders the ability to upgrade to a newer model after owning the bike for a few years too, this is definitely something that caught my eye when testing it.
+To top all of this off, Dahon as standard includes a fully inclusive one-year warranty for the Dahon Speed Uno and will also offer riders the ability to upgrade to a newer model after owning the bike for a few years too, this is definitely something that caught my eye when testing it.

 Another excellent adaptation that the Speed Uno boasts is the DoubleLok mechanism.

-Essentially Dahon have created a secondary locking system so that if the Magnetix does not completely lock together, the DoubleLok will prevent the bike from coming loose when folded down.
+Essentially Dahon has created a secondary locking system so that if the Magnetix does not completely lock together, the DoubleLok will prevent the bike from coming loose when folded down.